The Rough Draft of Roughing it in Africa

 I did hook readers into the tale from the beginning.
 They wanted to know who this young woman was, where she was going, and if the story was true or fictional.
 Those comments fueled me and encouraged me to write another chapter, then another, until eventually I finished the tale, many moons later.
 The problem though was, all those blog posts were loose pages needing to be woven together.
 That was when the real work began.

 There are some writers who can bang off a novel in a matter of weeks or months.
-They are dedicated to their craft and arrive in their chair ready to write their tale.
+Dedicated to their craft, they arrive in their chair ready to write their tale.
 They bleed words onto the page and shine brilliantly at the end of the process.
 I am apparently not one of them.
 Not yet anyway.

 At the time, I applauded myself for capturing my journey to Africa from beginning to end, but knew that was not the end of it.
 Those dismembered chapters needed to be pieced together for a start.
 That still did not make them a book though.
 Even adding segues didn’t help.
 A full edit was in order to improve flow.
 And then I realized I was decidedly lacking in dialogue.
 Good grief!
 That required another round of edits from the start.
 At times, it felt like my rough draft would be stuck in writing purgatory forever!